Skatteetaten/mva-meldingen/docs/mvameldingen_eng/forretningsregler/index.md

 - VAT returns for earlier tax periods should have been submitted (R061)
 - VAT returns for earlier tax periods should have been submitted and therefore repayments for this tax period will not be paid (R061)
 - Account number must be registered for VAT returns that require a repayment (R080)

-The following validation rules are defined for claim for compensation VAT returns:
-- VAT returns must not be sent in before the related tax period has ended (R089)
-- The tax periode length must be 2 months (R095)
-- Additional information is required to explain why opposite prefixes are used (R086)
-- Specification lines must have valid VAT codes (R088)
-- Specification lines must be declared with a VAT-basis and VAT-rate (R093)
-- The VAT return must contain code lines when an amount has been specified in the 'fastsatt merverdiavgift' field (R100)
-- Businesses registered as municipal undertakings cannot submit claims for compensastion (R094)
-- Claims for compensation must be sent in before the deadline for the tax period (R096)
-- Changes to claims for compensation sent in after the deadline for the tax period can not increase the amount for repayment (R097)
-- The first claim for compensation for a tax period cannot be 0 krone (R098)
-- The first claim for compensation for the year must be at least a 20 000 krone repayment (R099)
-- VAT codes 81 and 83 can only be used by businesses registered in the VAT register (R101)
-- Specification lines that apply to the reversal of input VAT given in VAT §9-6 and §9-7 can only be submitted on VAT code 1, 14 or 81 (R087)
-- Specification lines that apply to losses on outstanding claims, withdrawals or reversal of input VAT are not valid (R091)

 The following validation rules are defined for reverse tax liability VAT returns:
 - The tax periode length must be 3 months (R106)